The classical-quantum limit: The limit

 The above example illustrates that in the $\E \rightarrow 0$ limit, dynamics arising from classical-quantum Hamiltonians that are self-commuting exhibit rapid decoherence in the quantum system.
 It turns out however that this is not a generic feature of dynamics in the $\E \rightarrow 0$ limit, which we may illustrate with the following example.

 \textbf{A classical-quantum limit of two quantum harmonic oscillators.} Consider a system of two interacting quantum particles in one dimension, with the $Q$ subsystem characterised by the canonical commutation relation $[Q,P]=i\hbar$ and the $C$ subsystem as usual by $[\hat{q},\hat{p}]=i\hbar$.
 The system will be taken to have free evolution given by the bipartite quantum Hamiltonian $\hat{H}=\hat{p}^2/2m_C+ P^2/2m_Q+\lambda (\hat{q}-Q)^2$.
-Taking the semi-classical limit of the $C$ subsystem gives a classical-quantum Hamiltonian $H=p^2/2m_C + P^2/2m_Q + \lambda (q-Q)^2$.
-For this model, one may compute the Lindblad and effective Hamiltonian operators of equations \eqref{eq: Lindblad_def} and \eqref{eq: Heff_def} exactly, exploiting the fact that the adjoint action closes under the set of linear operators in $\mathbb{I},Q,P$ to obtain
+Taking the classical-quantum limit of the $C$ subsystem gives a classical-quantum Hamiltonian $H=(p^2/2m_C)\mathds{1} + P^2/2m_Q + \lambda (q\mathds{1}-Q)^2$.
+For this model, one may compute the Lindblad and effective Hamiltonian operators of equations \eqref{eq: Lindblad_def} and \eqref{eq: Heff_def} exactly, exploiting the fact that the adjoint action closes under the set of linear operators in $\mathds{1},Q,P$ to obtain

-These explicit forms of Lindblad and effective Hamiltonian operators may be used in the master equation \eqref{eq: LcanCQ} or the unravelling equations \eqref{eq: unrav_C} and \eqref{eq: unrav_Q} to study the dynamics for arbitrary $\E $.
-Remarkably however, we see that in the limit $\E \rightarrow0$, the non-trivial Lindblad operator $L_q^H$ and effective Hamiltonian $H_{eff}$ both vanish.
-Moreover, the product of the Lindblad operators vanish faster than rate at which the decoherence strength increases.
-In other words, in the $\E \rightarrow 0$ limit, we find that the harmonic oscillator dynamics reduces to unitary dynamics on the quantum system under the classical-quantum Hamiltonian $H$, and the classical system experiences no back-reaction:
+where we have dropped terms proportional to the identity in $H_{eff}$.
+These explicit forms of Lindblad and effective Hamiltonian operators may be used in the master equation \eqref{eq: LcanCQ} or the unravelling equations \eqref{eq: unrav_C} and \eqref{eq: unrav_Q} to study the classical-quantum oscillator dynamics for arbitrary $\E $.